 9. Practice saying no. Saying no sometimes doesn’t make you a bad or negative person, it makes you a smart and conscientious person who has your best interest at heart.

 10. Clean out your closet.
 Getting rid of old things will make room for new things to come in to your life!

 11. Express gratitude.
-Rhonda Byrne, author of The Magic, shares with us a powerful way to change all of our relationships and our life by practicing gratefulness and regularly counting our blessings.
-She includes 28 practices for 28 days of your life to help you feel gratitude more deeply, and she encourages you to write out the following sentence for 10 items you’re grateful for everyday:
+Rhonda Byrne, author of The Magic, shared a powerful way to change our relationships (and our lives) by practicing gratefulness and counting our blessings regularly in her book.
+It includes 28 practices for 28 days of your life to help you feel gratitude more deeply and encourages you to write out the following sentence for 10 items you’re grateful for everyday:

 I am truly blessed to have ____________________________, because __________________ (why?) _____________.